-There were 35,418 non-vested deferred stock units ("DSUs") issued and outstanding to the Company's non-executive directors at each of March 31, 2019 and December 31, 2018.
+There were 0 and 35,418 non-vested deferred stock units ("DSUs") issued and outstanding to the Company's non-executive directors at each of September 30, 2019 and December 31, 2018, respectively.
 Each DSU vests one year from the date of grant.
 Subsequent to vesting, the DSUs will be settled in shares of the Company's Common Stock upon the earliest to occur of (i) each director's termination of service on the Company's Board of Directors and (ii) the occurrence of a change of control as defined in the award agreement.
-At March 31, 2019, there were 55,000 vested DSUs that have not been settled in shares of the Company's Common Stock.
+At September 30, 2019, there were 71,251 vested DSUs that have not been settled in shares of the Company's Common Stock.